RaspAP/raspap-docs/docs/faq.md

 ```

 Clients outside of your defined network range will receive a '403' response when accessing the web UI.

+## <a name="token"></a>Why do I receive an 'Invalid CSRF token' message and a blank screen?
+Cross-site request forgery (CSRF) is a type of exploit where unauthorized commands are executed against a website on behalf of a trusted user.
+To guard against this, RaspAP generates a one-time
+token that is unique for every user and stored in the PHP session object.
+This token value is inserted into a hidden field on every form in the RaspAP application.
+If the token doesn’t exist in the submitted
+form data or fails to match with the token on the server, the form will reject the submission and return an error.

+The most common cause for this error message is when your PHP session expires.
+By default, the PHP session timeout is defined as 24 minutes (1440 seconds).
+When this timeout is reached stored data will be seen as "garbage" and cleaned up by the garbage collection process.

+If you submit a form in RaspAP 24 minutes after the page was loaded, the application will return a CSRF token error.
+When this occurs, simply refresh the page to generate a new CSRF session token.

 ## <a name="noip"></a>Clients cannot obtain an IP address from the AP.
 Clients may receive a "failed to obtain IP address" or similar error message when connecting to your AP.
 These are the most frequent reasons for this error: